-Executive director, Human Rights Institute
+Executive Director, Human Rights Institute

 Ms. Kaufman has extensive experience in public interest litigation, advocacy and legal education with a special focus on poverty law, access to justice and women’s rights.
 Prior to joining HRI, she engaged in impact litigation and policy initiatives as associate counsel at the Community Service Society of New York, as a Gibbons Fellow in Public Interest and Constitutional Law at the law firm of Gibbons, P.C., and as a Skadden Fellow at NOW Legal Defense and Education Fund (now Legal Momentum).
 Immediately prior to joining the Human Rights Institute at Columbia, she was an acting assistant professor of lawyering at New York University School of Law, and previously taught as an adjunct professor at Fordham Law School and Seton Hall Law School.
-She is a co-founder and sits on the Board of A Better Balance: The Work and Family Legal Center.
+She is a co-founder and board member of A Better Balance: The Work and Family Legal Center.

-Ms. Kaufman holds a J.D. from New York University School of Law, where she was a Root-Tilden-Snow Scholar, clerked for Judge Ira DeMent in the U.S. District Court in Montgomery, Alabama, and holds a B.A. from Tulane University.
-Ms. Kaufman’s publications on domestic human rights implementation, access to justice and poverty law include: Human Rights Advocacy in the United States (with Martha F. Davis and Johanna Kalb) (forthcoming 2014); The Interdependence of Rights: Protecting the Human Right to Housing by Promoting the Right to Counsel, 45 Colum.
+Ms. Kaufman’s additional publications on domestic human rights implementation, access to justice and poverty law include: The Interdependence of Rights: Protecting the Human Right to Housing by Promoting the Right to Counsel, 45 Colum.
 Hum.
 Rts.
 L. Rev. 732 (2014) (with Martha F. Davis and Heidi Wegleitner); Framing Economic, Social and Cultural Rights at the U.N., 4 Northeastern U. L. J. 407 (2012); “By Some Other Means”: Considering the Executive’s Role in Subnational Human Rights Implementation, 33 Cardozo L. Rev. 1971 (2012); Engaging U.N.
 Mechanisms to Advance Economic Justice Advocacy, 44 Clearinghouse Rev. (Sept.-Oct.
 2011) (with JoAnn Kamuf Ward); State and Local Commissions as Sites for Domestic Human Rights Implementation, in Human Rights In The United States: Beyond Exceptionalism 89 (Shareen Hertel & Kathryn Libal eds., 2011); Access to the Courts as a Privilege or Immunity of National Citizenship, 40 CONN.
 L. REV.1477 (2008); Bridging the Federalism Gap: Procedural Due Process and Race Discrimination in a Devolved Welfare System, 3 Hastings Race & Poverty L. J. 1 (2005); Preserving Aliens’ and Migrant Workers’ Access to Civil Legal Services: Constitutional and Policy Considerations, 5 U. Pa.
 J. Of Const.
 L. 491 (2003) (with Laura K. Abel); State ERAs in the New Era: Securing Poor Women’s Equality by Eliminating Reproductive-Based Discrimination, 24 Harv.
 Women’s L.J.
 190 (2001); and Seeking Redress for Gender-Based Bias Crimes: Charting New Ground in Familiar Legal Territory, 6 Mich.
 Journal Of Race & Law 265 (2001) (with Julie Goldscheid).